hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_16/both.md

                 - the number of bits for the mantissa must be increased
                 - 11/12 bits mantissa and 5/4 bits exponent
     - underflow
+        - description (short)
+            - number s so small to be represented by the number of bits available
+        - description (long)
         - when an underflow (opposite of overflow) occurs in a binary floating point system
         - following an arithmetic/logical operation
         - the result is too small to be precisely represented in the avilable system